testable/node-script-utils/README.md

 npm install testable-utils --save
 ```

-## Local Execution
+## Local Testing

 When you run your script locally, any calls to Testable APIs will print to the console.
-During test execution via [Testable](https://testable.io) the API calls integrate as appropriate.
+During actual test execution via [Testable](https://testable.io) test runners the API calls integrate as expected.

 ## APIs